ember-learn/ember-blog/source/2019-11-01-ember-3-14-released.md

 responsive: true
 ---

-Today the Ember project is releasing version 3.14 of Ember.js, Ember Data, and Ember CLI.
-This release kicks off the 3.15 beta cycle for all sub-projects.
+The Ember project has recently released version 3.14 of Ember.js, Ember Data, and Ember CLI.
+This kicks off the 3.15 beta cycle for all sub-projects.
 We encourage our community (especially addon authors) to help test these beta builds and report any bugs before they are published as a final release in six weeks' time.
 The [ember-try](https://github.com/ember-cli/ember-try) addon is a great way to continuously test your projects against the latest Ember releases.

 You can read more about our general release process here: